fa21-collaborative-drone-interactions/BuoyDeploymentProviderValidation/README.md

 ### Run the Provider

 Similiar to the Jass deployment provider ([here](https://github.com/fa21-collaborative-drone-interactions/BuoyDeploymentProviderValidation)), it is recommended to pass a credentials file the provider to fully automate the deployment.
-Reach out to me for access to the file, since it contains sensitive information.

-The Buoy Deployment Provider uses a `docker-compose.yml` file for the web service.
-In order to get this, clone the web service's repository ([here](https://github.com/Apodini/buoy-web-service)) and reference the path to the file in the run arguments of the provider.
+The used images are located in public repositories.
+Thus no credentials need to be provided.
+The default configuration file `credentials.json` need to referenced when starting the provider, as shown below.

 Run the provider, by using `swift run BuoyDeploymentTarget --docker-compose-path PATH_TO_COMPOSE_YML --config-file PATH_TO_CREDENTIAL_FILE`.
 The provider dumps the logs automatically in `/Logs`.